gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 Submission Qualifiers
 ---------------------

-For a change to get merged, there are two qualifiers which are enforced by the Gerrit system.
+For a change to get merged, there are two qualifiers that are enforced by the Gerrit system.
 They are - A change should have at least one '+2 Reviewed', and a change should have at least one '+1 Verified' (regression test).
 The project maintainer will merge the changes once a